mabel-dev/tarchia/README.md

 When a table is read, we get the schema and the manifest.
 Each snapshot can only have one schema.

 The catalog references the latest schema, latest snapshot and key information about the table.

+Large files (generally those which are continuous) have another manifest layer to split large manifest files into smaller files (less effort to update, less effort to prune).
+These contain consolidated statistics for all entries in the manifest they point to.

 ## API Definition